toddbranch/ECE382/labs/lab6/index.md

 ## Driving Motors

-Our mobile robots have DC motors to driving the wheels.
+Our mobile robots have DC motors to drive the wheels.
 The amount of torque provided by the motor is directly proportional to the amount of voltage provided.
 Therefore, there are two ways of varying the speed of the DC motors:

 1. Provide an analog voltage where the magnitude is proportional to the output torque desired.
-2. Provide a PWM signal where the duty cycle provides an “average” voltage proportional to the output torque desired.
+2. Provide a PWM signal where the duty cycle provides an "average" voltage proportional to the output torque desired.
 This is shown if Figure 1.

-Figure 1: The PWM signal creates a certain duty cycle which will provide an “average” voltage to the motor.
-This average voltage is proportional to the motor’s output torque.
+Figure 1: The PWM signal creates a certain duty cycle which will provide an "average" voltage to the motor.
+This average voltage is proportional to the motor's output torque.

 The motor can move in two directions.
-If you ground one terminal of the motor and connect the PWM signal to the terminal side, then the motor shaft moves in one direction.
+If you ground one terminal of the motor and connect the PWM signal to the other side of the terminal, then the motor shaft moves in one direction.
 If you swap the terminals, the motor will move in the opposite direction.

 As one of your pre-lab assignments, you have to create the Boolean equations that map the inputs (your PWM signal and the desired direction) to your outputs (motor terminal 1 and motor terminal 2).
 This must be done for both motors – the equations will be nearly identical, only the Boolean variable subscripts will change.